StefanBartl/nvim-cmdlog/README.md

 # nvim-cmdlog

-A lightweight, modern Neovim plugin to interactively view, search, and reuse command-line mode (`:`) history using Telescope.
+A lightweight, modern Neovim plugin to interactively view, search, and reuse command-line mode (`:`) history and shell history using Telescope (standard) ord fzf.

 ---